Maleyka-gh/Facial_Emotion_Recognition/README.md

 ### Results
 #### Selection of best model

+Note: Please take a look at the notebooks for the model performance graphs and confusion matrixes.

 The performance of various models is analyzed based on their training, validation, and test accuracy.
 We aim to select the best model that could be used in a Real-Time FER system.
 Experiments were conducted on the FER-2013 dataset with 7 emotions